mezhanglei/react-easy-formrender/README.md

 # version log
 - v2.x:
+  - Remove the `dependencies` property and replace it with `formvalues` that are automatically injected into the widget component.
   - Changing the api of the `RenderFormChildren` component
   - Change the Methods of `FormRenderStore`.
 - v1.x: